Police rally for former SWAT officer who says he was harassed for being gay

 HACKENSACK, NJ — Dozens of police officers from New York and New Jersey rallied around a former SWAT officer who says he was constantly tormented for being gay when he was still on the job.

-The officers came out in support of Andrew Kara, a former Marine, outside the Bergen County Courthouse Tuesday morning.
-Kara was laid off from his job with the Bergen County Sheriff’s office last year.
+The officers came out in support of Andrew Kara, who was also a Marine, outside the Bergen County Courthouse Tuesday morning.
+Kara was laid off from his job with the Bergen County Sheriff’s Office last year.

 Kara was often called "queer, homo, freak,” according to attorney Matthew Peluso.
 Some assumed he had AIDS.